gerritnowald/budget_book/README.md

 ## managing banking transactions

-New transactions are merged to the database & categorized using three standalone scripts running in batch mode.
+New transactions are merged to the database & categorized using three standalone executables / scripts running in batch mode.
-They can be used independently or in sequence, the latter by calling `Windows_start_transaction_importer.bat`.
+They can be used independently or in sequence, the latter by calling `start_transaction_importer.bat`.

 ### import

 New transactions are appended to the database using
 ```
-python transaction_importer.py
+transaction_importer
 ```
 which is using the *comdirect bank* API.
 Also the balance over time is updated.